bUnit-dev/bUnit/docs/site/docs/interaction/awaiting-async-state.md

 You need to handle this specifically in your tests because tests execute in the test framework's synchronization context and the test renderer executes renders in its own synchronization context.
 If you do not, you will likely experience tests that sometimes pass and sometimes fail.

-bUnit comes with two methods that help to deal with this issue: the [`WaitForState()`](xref:Bunit.RenderedFragmentWaitForHelperExtensions.WaitForState(Bunit.IRenderedFragment,Func{System.Boolean},System.Nullable{TimeSpan})) method covered on this page, and the [`WaitForAssertion()`](xref:Bunit.RenderedFragmentWaitForHelperExtensions.WaitForAssertion(Bunit.IRenderedFragment,Action,System.Nullable{TimeSpan})) method covered on the <xref:async-assertion> page.
+bUnit comes with two methods that help to deal with this issue: the [`WaitForStateAsync()`](xref:Bunit.RenderedFragmentWaitForHelperExtensions.WaitForStateAsync(Bunit.IRenderedFragment,Func{System.Boolean},System.Nullable{TimeSpan})) method covered on this page, and the [`WaitForAssertionAsync()`](xref:Bunit.RenderedFragmentWaitForHelperExtensions.WaitForAssertionAsync(Bunit.IRenderedFragment,Action,System.Nullable{TimeSpan})) method covered on the <xref:async-assertion> page.

-Let's start by taking a look at the `WaitForState` method in more detail.
+Let's start by taking a look at the `WaitForStateAsync` method in more detail.

-## Waiting for state using `WaitForState`
+## Waiting for state using `WaitForStateAsync`

-The [`WaitForState(Func<Boolean>, TimeSpan?)`](xref:Bunit.RenderedFragmentWaitForHelperExtensions.WaitForState(Bunit.IRenderedFragment,Func{System.Boolean},System.Nullable{TimeSpan})) method can be used to block and wait in a test method, until the provided predicate returns true or the timeout is reached.
+The [`WaitForStatAsync(Func<Boolean>, TimeSpan?)`](xref:Bunit.RenderedFragmentWaitForHelperExtensions.WaitForStateAsync(Bunit.IRenderedFragment,Func{System.Boolean},System.Nullable{TimeSpan})) method can be used to block and wait in a test method until the provided predicate returns true or the timeout is reached.
 (The default timeout is one second.)

 > [!NOTE]
-> The `WaitForState()` method will try the predicate passed to it when the `WaitForState()` method is called, and every time the component under test renders.
+> The `WaitForStateAsync()` method will try the predicate passed to it when the `WaitForStateAsync()` method is called, and every time the component under test renders.

 Let us look at an example.
-Consider the following `<AsyncData>` component which awaits an async `TextService` in its `OnInitializedAsync()` life-cycle method.
+Consider the following `<AsyncData>` component, which awaits an async `TextService` in its `OnInitializedAsync()` life-cycle method.
 When the service returns the data, the component will automatically re-render to update its rendered markup:

 [!code-cshtml[AsyncData.razor](../../../samples/components/AsyncData.razor)]